 After the test, the participants were separated into three clusters: those who received authentic acupuncture were treated at the points 20 minutes; those who were given sham acupuncture on non-acupuncture areas; and or no acupuncture to participants but they were led to believe that they have been provided the treatment.
 The mental test was reiterated after the treatment.
 While participants who received the sham and no needle group experienced the same increases in heart rate, blood pressure and sympathetic nervous system activity as the first test, patients in the first group, the authentic acupuncture team showed that there is no increase in their sympathetic nervous system activity.

+“There are many effective treatments for depression that are available to you when you make the decision to get help for your depression.”
+Dr. Chantal Gagnon PhD LMHC said.
 With the advancement in medicine and the treatment of mental health, it is still not enough to solve the crisis of depression.
 People need to explore other means at a lesser cost.
 Acupuncture is a natural method that might be worth a try, of course, as given by a licensed practitioner.